 Bird Collided with Window

 In most instances when a bird has collided with a window it is stunned.
 Simply put the bird in the shade under a bush or put it in a box (securely closed and with air holes) for up to 2 hours.
 Usually the bird just needs time to recover.
 Then release it where you found it.
 If the bird has not recovered, get it to a rehabber.
 Occasionally window collisions are fatal.

 Bird Attacked by a Cat or Dog

 Get it to a rehabber!
 Do not try to care for the bird yourself.
 Cat/Dog teeth and claws introduce infection to birds during attack.
 If not treated these birds could potentially die even with the best efforts.
 Rehabilitators are prepared for this.

 Do not try to mend any injuries yourself.
 Attempted mending of injuries can do more harm than good and can cause life long damage to the bird when not done correctly.
 Leave it to the rehabbers.

 Found a Sick Bird

 Disease is found in wild bird populations.
-Not all get sick - typically the old, young, and immune supressed birds fall ill.
+Not all get sick - typically the old, young, and immune suppressed birds fall ill.
 If you find a sick bird.
 Make sure it is not a window collision or baby bird.
 The best thing to do with a sick bird is to get it to a rehabber.
 DO NOT LET SICK BIRDS COME IN CONTACT WITH ANY CAGED BIRDS OR POULTRY.
 Some wildlife diseases can be transferred to pet birds and humans.
 Handle with care.